 \section{Introduction}

-An Irreducible Holomorphic Symplectic (IHS) manifold is a complex, compact, Kähler, smooth manifold which is simply connected and admits a unique (up to scalar) nowhere degenerate holomorphic 2-form $\omega_X$.
-IHS manifolds have always even dimension: the two-dimensional IHS manifolds are K3 surfaces while in dimension greater than two there are four known examples of IHS manifolds up to deformation: Hilbert scheme of $n$ points of a K3 surface (K3$^{[n]}$-type), generalized Kummer surfaces (Kum$_n(A)$-type) and O'Grady's examples in dimension six and ten (OG$_6$-type and OG$_{10}$-type respectively).
-Given a finite group $G$ acting on a IHS manifold $X$ we can study the action induced by an element $g \in G$ on the 2-form $\w_X$.
-Since $H^{2,0}(X)$ is one-dimensional, $g$ will act by multiplication with a non-zero scalar $\alpha(g)\in\C^*$.
+An Irreducible Holomorphic Symplectic (IHS) manifold is a complex compact Kähler smooth manifold which is simply connected and admits a unique (up to scalar) nowhere degenerate holomorphic 2-form $\omega_X$.
+IHS manifolds always have even dimension.
+The 2-dimensional IHS manifolds are K3 surfaces while in dimension greater than two there are four known examples of IHS manifolds up to deformation: Hilbert schemes of $n$ points on a K3 surface, called of K3$^{[n]}$-type, generalized Kummer surfaces and O'Grady's examples in dimension six and ten.
+Given a finite group $G$ acting on an IHS manifold $X$ we can study the action induced by an element $g \in G$ on the 2-form $\w_X$.
+Since $H^{2,0}(X)$ is one-dimensional, $g$ acts by multiplication by a non-zero complex scalar $\alpha(g)\in\C^*$.
 The automorphism $g$ is said to be \emph{symplectic} if it acts trivially on $\omega_X$ and \emph{non-symplectic} otherwise.
 Thus, given a finite group $G$ acting on $X$, we can consider the following exact sequence

 where the group $G_0$ is the kernel of $\alpha$, i.e. the group of automorphisms acting symplectically on $X$.